- Accident/Incident Reports

 For assistance, contact:

 TCS uses the Project Coach evaluation model as approved by the Tennessee Department of Education.

 Support staff will be formally evaluated once each year during their first two years of employment with TCS, then every other year thereafter.

 Copies of the TCS evaluation procedures will be provided to all staff.
 Evaluation of all staff will be conducted in accordance with established Board policy and applicable TCS evaluation procedures, negotiated agreements and guidelines issued by the Tennessee State Board of Education.

-Regular working hours for all support staff will be set by the building principal.
-Support staff are not to work before, beyond or outside their established working hours and are not to work overtime without prior authorization from the building principal.
+As defined in TCS Board Policy 5.602, the regular workweek for all employees will be from 12:00 am Saturday until 11:59 pm Friday.
+Non-exempt employees are not to work before, beyond or outside their established working hours and are not to work overtime without prior authorization from the building principal.

 All time sheets must be a true reflection of all time worked, whether it is more or less than regularly scheduled work hours.